USEPA/WNTR/documentation/graphics.rst

 * Dictionary with node/link names and associated values (similar to pandas Series)
 * List of node/link names (i.e., ``['123', '199']``), this highlights the node or link in red

-The following example plots the network along with node elevation (:numref:`fig-network`).
+The following example plots the network along with node elevation (:numref:`fig-network-2`).
 Note that the :class:`~wntr.graphics.network.plot_network` function returns matplotlib objects for the the network nodes and edges, which can be further customized by the user.